derlin/get-html/blog/Rendering-HTML_a-journey.md

 ### Fallback

 In some instances the `page.goto` call returns `None` instead of throwing an exception (I posted an [issue](https://github.com/miyakogi/pyppeteer/issues/299) about it).
 It happens mostly when the content-encoding is wrong, e.g. says `gzip` but the actual content is not a valid gzip.
-In those rare instances, `JsRenderer` will fallback to calling `requests`, which provides meaningful error messages.
+In those rare instances, `HtmlRenderer` will fallback to calling `requests`, which provides meaningful error messages.

 ### Requests compatibility

-I want to be able to seamlessly switch between requests and JsRenderer.
+I want to be able to seamlessly switch between requests and HtmlRenderer.
 To make that possible, I construct a `requests.Response` for the information I gather from `pyppeteer`.
 Most `requests.Response` attributes are directly available from the pyppeteer response.
 Except:
 * `reason`: the reason is the status line, e.g. `OK` for 200.
 Most websites follow the convention (no status line or the one defined in the RFC), but it can always vary.
 Requests gets it from `urllib3`.
 With pyppeteer, I didn't find a way to get it.
   To not leave it blank, I can: